egXcoder/Study-Repository/php/laravel/npm/readme.md

     Tip: when you change nodejs version.. npm version auto switch to compatible version .. in practice → installing Node gives you npm by default as nodejs bundled with npm, so most people treat them as a pair.

+## NPM Vs NPX

+- npm = Node Package Manager.
+It’s used to install and manage packages globally or locally in your project.

+    ```bash
+    # install a package
+    npm install lodash

+    # install a package globally
+    npm install -g typescript
+    ```

+    After installing, you can run the command from your node_modules/.bin or globally if you used -g.

+- npx = Node Package execute ..
+It comes bundled with npm .. run Node packages without installing them globally.
+    ```bash

+    # run a package without global install ..
+It downloads and executes the package (using cache for next time).
+    npx create-react-app myapp

+    # run a locally installed binary from node_modules/.bin
+    npx vite build

+    ```